CopernicaMarketingSoftware/Documentation/Yothalot/cpp-start.md

 regular jobs this means that these arguments are ignored since regular jobs cannot deal with data.
 For race jobs a program is started up by Yothalot for each piece of data.
 This piece of data is passed to the standard input of the program.
-For mapreduce jobs the extra arguments are also seen as data.
+For mapreduce jobs it depends whether only one or multiple extra arguments are passed.
+If only one argument is added, this argument is treated as the name of the directory that holds [Yothalot files](copernica-docs:Yothalot/internalfiles "Internal File Format")
+These files will be read and the key-value pairs that are stored in them will be passed to your mapper function.
+If multiple arguments are passed, the arguments are treated as file names.
+Again, Yothalot will read these files and will pass the stored key-value pairs to your map function.
+You can create these files using the [Yothalot::Output](copernica-docs:Yothalot/cpp-output "Output") class.

 ## Extra mapreduce options